 Heck, they're in good company... even companies run by experienced hands like Stan Lee have sunk with little trace, his Stan Lee Media being another casualty of Internet Reality.

 That's the commercial site, but what about the fans?
 Well, I've just been cleaning out my Links Page, and I've removed a ton of dead links from the fan pages too.
+[Editor's Note - The challenge of keeping our links page up-to-date became to much and we finally removed it].

 When the Internet hit the big time, in the late 1990's, every man, woman and child wanted to have a web site.
 Spidey pages grew like weeds after a rainstorm.
 What many failed to realise was the huge gap between throwing up a web page, and the far more demanding task of creating and maintaining a high-quality site on a continuing basis.